-Liberty Mutual Insurance Europe Limited (the Company) is a limited liability company incorporated in England and Wales, registered office details are on page 3.
-The financial statements cover those of the individual entity and are prepared as at, and for the year ended, 31 December 2017.
+Liberty Mutual Insurance Europe SE (formerly Liberty Mutual Insurance Europe Limited - UK Companies House registered number 01088268) is a limited liability company incorporated in the Grand Duchy of Luxembourg, registered office details are on page 3.
+The Company changed its domicile from the UK to Luxembourg effective 1 March 2019.

+The Financial Statements cover those of the individual entity and are prepared as at, and for the year ended, 31 December 2018.

-The financial statements have been prepared in compliance with FRS 102 and FRS 103, being the applicable UK GAAP accounting standards, and in accordance with the provisions of Schedule 3 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (The Regulations) relating to insurance companies.
+The Company has voluntarily decided to prepare these Financial Statements in accordance with FRS 102 and FRS 103, being the applicable UK GAAP accounting standards, and in accordance with the provisions of Schedule 3 of the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (The Regulations) relating to insurance companies.
+The Company's accounts for the year ending 31 December 2019 will be prepared under Luxembourg GAAP.

-The financial statements are prepared under the historical cost convention except for financial investments which are measured at fair value and the defined benefit pension obligation which is measured under the projected unit credit method.
+The Financial Statements are prepared under the historical cost convention except for financial investments which are measured at fair value and the defined benefit pension obligation which is measured under the projected unit credit method.